 Years ago, I absolutely did not like it and, yes, it tasted soapy to me.
 I was not about to give up (especially when it comes to food), so I kept trying it and trying it.
 Now?
 Love it!
 Use it all the time and it’s stocked in my fridge just as common as wine is, LOL.
 I kid, I kid.

 The point is, you don’t have to use cilantro.
 Garnish with what you like.
 Do what makes your belly do a little happy dance.

 More Comfort Food Recipes

 If you make this easy white chicken chili recipe, be sure to leave a comment below!

 White Chicken Chili

 - 1 yellow onion, peeled and thinly sliced

 - ½ habanero pepper, seeds and ribs removed for less heat (if desired) and minced

-- 1 pound boneless and skinless chicken thighs, cut into bite-sized chunks (or chicken breasts)
+- 1 pound boneless and skinless chicken thighs, cut into bite-sized chunks (or use boneless and skinless chicken breasts)

 - 1 teaspoon salt